OpenEvalProject/evals/manuscripts/elife-12081/v1/manuscript.md

 Genetic differences in spawning time are expected to involve photoperiodic regulation of reproduction.
 Interestingly, our strongest signals (p<1x10-120) in this contrast is located within and up to 25 kb upstream of TSHR encoding thyroid-stimulating hormone receptor, which has a central role in this pathway in birds and mammals (Nakao et al., 2008; Ono et al., 2008; Hanon et al., 2008).
 Further, a second gene in the same scaffold (190/1420), calmodulin has a role in initiating reproduction following secretion of gonadotropin-releasing hormone (GnRH) (Melamed et al., 2012) downstream of TSHR signalling in photoperiodic regulation of reproduction.
 SOX11, one of the genes in the associated region in scaffold 1440 (Figure 4C), encodes a transcription factor that controls GnRH expression in GnRH-secreting neurons (Kim et al., 2011).
 Finally, ESR2a, in scaffold 312, encodes estrogen receptor beta that has a well established function in reproductive biology (Bondesson et al., 2015).
 Interestingly, a previous experimental study in sticklebacks also indicate that estrogen receptor signaling is involved in photoperiodic regulation of reproduction since treatment with aromatase inhibitors, which leads to an inhibition of the conversion of androgens to estrogens, altered photoperiodic regulation of male sexual maturation (Bornestaf et al., 1997).
 Also, the expression of ESR2 but not ESR1 is regulated by circadian factors in mice (Cai et al., 2008), consistent with our data suggesting that estrogen receptor beta (encoded by ESR2) is more important than estrogen receptor alpha (encoded by ESR1) for photoperiodic regulation of reproduction.

-## Adaptive haplotype blocks are maintained by selection
+### Adaptive haplotype blocks are maintained by selection

 A common feature for the signatures of selection for adaptation to low salinity and for seasonal reproduction in herring is the presence of haplotype blocks (10–200 kb in size) showing strong differentiation (Figures 3C, 4C), despite the rapid decay of linkage disequilibrium at selectively neutral sites (Figure 1—figure supplement 1A).
 A possible explanation for the pattern is the presence of inversions suppressing recombination as previously shown in three-spined stickleback (Jones et al., 2012).
 We constructed 3.3 kb Nextera mate pair libraries for two Atlantic and two Baltic herring individuals to scan for inversions with a particular focus on regions under selection.
 However, few convincing inversion candidates were detected and none coincided with the regions highlighted in Figures 3C, 4C.
 Thus, inversions do not appear to be an important explanation for the presence of haplotype blocks.

 Having excluded inversions as a major explanation for the long haplotype blocks, two other possible explanations were considered.
-Haplotype blocks may occur as a consequence of recent fast selective sweeps that leads to hitchhiking of neutral polymorphism in close genetic linkage with causal variants (
+Haplotype blocks may occur as a consequence of recent fast selective sweeps that leads to hitchhiking of neutral polymorphism in close genetic linkage with causal variants (Maynard-Smith and Haigh, 1974; Charlesworth et al., 1997).
+Alternatively, haplotype blocks involving multiple causal mutations may be maintained by natural selection.
+These two models give entirely different predictions as regards nucleotide diversity in the differentiated regions of the genome.
+The hitchhiking model predicts reduced levels of genetic diversity in the differentiated region whereas the haplotype evolution model implies that nucleotide diversity in the differentiated regions, even within populations, may be as high or even higher than in neutral regions because the haplotypes are expected to have been maintained during an evolutionary process.
+We decided to test this by comparing nucleotide diversity for the 30 most differentiated regions in the contrast Atlantic vs. Baltic within and between one population of Atlantic herring (Bergen) and one population of Baltic herring (Kalix).
+The nucleotide diversity turned out to be significantly higher in the differentiated regions than in random regions of the genome both within and between populations (Figure 5A).
+The same conclusion emerged from the analysis of the 30 most differentiated regions between autumn- and spring-spawning herring using the samples collected at the same locality (Gävle) in May and September (Figure 5B).
+Thus, we conclude that our data on genetic differentiation in herring is consistent with the evolution of haplotype blocks harbouring multiple causal variants.
+The model also implies that the presence of multiple alleles containing different combinations of causal variants is expected.

 ![Figure 5.](https://cdn.elifesciences.org/articles/12081/elife-12081-fig5-v1.jpg)

 **Figure 5.:** (A) salinity and (B) spawning time.
 For each contrast 30 strongly differentiated regions of the genome and 30 control regions showing no significant differentiation were used.
 The nucleotide diversity within and between populations for the control regions was estimated around 0.3% consistent with the genome average whereas diversity in differentiated regions was significantly higher.
 BK=Baltic herring, Kalix; AB=Atlantic herring, Bergen; BÄH=autumn-spawning Baltic herring from Gävle; BÄV, spring-spawning Baltic herring from Gävle; see Table 1.
 The data are presented as box plots; the central rectangle spans the first to third quartiles of the distribution, and the ‘whiskers’ above and below the box show the maximum and minimum estimates.
-The line inside the rectangle shows the median.DOI: http://dx.doi.org/10.7554/eLife.12081.019
+The line inside the rectangle shows the median.

-## Genomic distribution of causal variants
+### Genomic distribution of causal variants

 Genome-wide analysis combined with strong signatures of selection enabled us to explore the genomic distribution of sequence polymorphisms underlying ecological adaptation.
-We carried out an enrichment analysis as previously used to identify categories of SNPs showing differentiation between domestic and wild rabbits (
+We carried out an enrichment analysis as previously used to identify categories of SNPs showing differentiation between domestic and wild rabbits (Carneiro et al., 2014).
+We calculated the absolute allele frequency difference (dAF) for different categories of SNPs in the two contrasts Atlantic vs. Baltic and spring- vs. autumn spawning herring and sorted these into bins (dAF 0–0.05, etc.) for different categories of SNPs.
+In both contrasts the great majority of SNPs (>90%) showed a dAF lower than 0.10 (Figure 6, Supplementary file 3E).

 ![Figure 6.](https://cdn.elifesciences.org/articles/12081/elife-12081-fig6-v1.jpg)

 **Figure 6.:** (A) dAF calculated for the contrast marine vs. brackish water.
 (B) dAF calculated for the contrast spring- vs. autumn-spawning.
 The black line represents the total number of SNPs in each dAF bin and coloured lines represent M values of different SNP types.
-M values were calculated by comparing the frequency of SNPs in a given annotation category in a specific bin with the corresponding frequency across all bins.DOI: http://dx.doi.org/10.7554/eLife.12081.020
+M values were calculated by comparing the frequency of SNPs in a given annotation category in a specific bin with the corresponding frequency across all bins.

 Non-synonymous substitutions showed the most striking enrichment in both contrasts and showed a steady increase above dAF=0.15 reaching a two-fold enrichment at dAF>0.50 (Figure 6, Supplementary file 3E).
 This enrichment must reflect natural selection acting on the protein sequence because synonymous substitutions did not show a similar strong enrichment at high dAF.
 All non-synonymous substitutions showing dAF>0.50 in any of the two contrasts are compiled in Supplementary file 3F.
 A striking feature of this list is the common occurrence of multiple high dAF SNPs in the same gene.
 The 74 non-synonymous changes with dAF>0.50 in the contrast Atlantic vs. Baltic occur in only 29 different genes and the corresponding figure for the contrast spring- vs. autumn-spawning is 21 non-synonymous changes in 9 genes.
 We excluded the possibility that the presence of multiple non-synonymous changes in many of the genes was explained by errors in gene models (non-coding sequences annotated as exons) by a comparative analysis with other teleosts.
 We identified the orthologous position for about two thirds of the positions listed in Supplementary file 3F, the great majority of these (58/62) were annotated as coding sequence also in other species (Supplementary file 3F).